segunak/SegunAkinyemi.com/docs/_posts/2025-03-31-ai-in-tech-careers.md

   }
 </style>

-**Note:** A word of warning, this is a long article.
-I've got a lot of AI related thoughts, and this post is my sounding board.
-Use the table of contents to jump around to sections that interest you.
-Also, check out my post [Miscellaneous Advice For People Interested In Tech Careers](https://segunakinyemi.com/blog/miscellaneous-tech-career-advice/) for a compilation of advice for those interested in tech careers.
+**Note:** This is a longer article, use the table of contents to jump around to sections that interest you.
+Also, check out my post [Miscellaneous Advice For People Interested In Tech Careers](https://segunakinyemi.com/blog/miscellaneous-tech-career-advice/).
 This article serves as a follow-up highlighting the impact and importance of AI on the field.
 {: .notice--info}

 ## The Hype Is Real